-Cross-functional teams are basically an ongoing effort by businesses (including popular ones like Google, Facebook, Netflix, and Amazon) to find agile and innovative solutions to the various challenges they face during project planning, project management, and team collaboration.
+Cross-functional teams are an ongoing effort by businesses (including popular ones like Google, Facebook, Netflix, and Amazon) to find agile and innovative solutions to the various challenges they face during project planning, project management, and team collaboration.

 Let’s evaluate this concept from its roots.
 Starting with…

 Simple enough?
-Well, obviously there’s more.
+Well, obviously, there’s more.

 Now, it would be a lot better if you break down the organizational silos and show everyone the “big picture” i.e. the organizational goal.
 In simple words, instead of each team working independently and delivering moderate efforts, group them together to pursue a goal more efficiently.
 That’s what cross-functional teams are about.

-Why Cross-Functional Teams Are Important?
+Why Are Cross-Functional Teams Important?

-- The team will improve coordination and communication.
+- Improved coordination and communication.

 - The team will span organizational boundaries.